 - The base class DecompApp provides an interface for the user to define the application-specific components of their algorithm. - In order to develop an application, the user must derive the following methods/objects. - DecompApp::APPcreateModel().
-Define [A'', b''] and [A', b'] (optional). - TSP 1-Tree: [A'', b''] define the 2-matching constraints. - TSP 2-Match: $[A^{\prime\prime},b^{\prime\prime}]$ define trivial subtour constraints.
+Define [A'', b''] and [A', b'] (optional). - TSP 1-Tree: [A'', b''] define the 2-matching constraints. - TSP 2-Match: [A'', b''] define trivial subtour constraints.

-- All other methods have appropriate defaults but are vintual and may be overrid
+- All other methods have energyists defeat

 - DecompApp::APPheuristics()

 - DecompApp::generateInitVars()

 - DecompApp::generateCuts()

 - The base class DecompApp provides an interface for the user to define the application-specific components of their algorithm. - In order to develop an application, the user must derive the following methods/objects. - DecompApp::APPcreateModel().
 Define [A'', b''] and [A', b'] (optional). - TSP 1-Tree: [A'', b''] define the 2-matching constraints. - TSP 2-Match: [A'', b''] define trivial subtour constraints. - DecompApp::isUserFeasible().
-Does $x^$ define a feasible solution? - TSP: do we have a feasible tour?

-'''

-• TSP 2-Match: provide a solver for 2-matching.

-'''

-- All other methods have appropriate defaults but are virtual and may be overridden
+Does x^ define a feasible solution? - TSP: do we have a feasible tour? - TSP 1-Tree: provide a solver for 1-tree.
+TSP 2-Match: provide a solver for 2-matching. - All other methods have appropriate defaults but are virtual and may be overridden. - DecompApp::APPheuristics() - DecompApp::generateInitVars() - DecompApp::generateCuts()

-- DecompApp::APPheuristics()

-- DecompApp::generateInitVars()

-- DecompApp::generateCuts()

-- 9 ...

 - The base class DecompApp provides an interface for the user to define the application-specific components of their algorithm. - In order to develop an application, the user must derive the following methods/objects. - DecompApp::APPcreateModel().
 Define [A'', b''] and [A', b'] (optional). - TSP 1-Tree: [A'', b''] define the 2-matching constraints. - TSP 2-Match: [A'', b''] define trivial subtour constraints. - DecompApp::isUserFeasible().
-Does $x^$ define a feasible solution? - TSP: do we have a feasible tour? - DecompApp::APPsolveRelaxed().
-Provide a subroutine for $OPT(c, \mathcal{P}')$ . - ullet This is optional as well, if [A', b'] is defined (it will call the built in IP solver, currently CBC). - TSP 1-Tree: provide a solver for 1-tree. - TSP 2-Match: provide a solver for 2-matching. - All other methods have appropriate defaults but are virtual and may be overridden. - Decompapp::APPHeuristics() - DecompApp::generateInitVars() - DecompApp::generateCuts() - Θ.
+Does x^ define a feasible solution? - TSP: do we have a feasible tour? - DecompApp::APPsolveRelaxed().
+Provide a subroutine for $OPT(c, \mathcal{P}')$. - This is optional as well, if [A', b'] is defined (it will call the built in IP solver, currently CBC). - TSP 1-Tree: provide a solver for 1-tree. - TSP 2-Match: provide a solver for 2-matching. - All other methods have appropriate defaults but are virtual and may be overridden. - DecompApp::APPheuristics() - DecompApp::generateInitVars() - DecompApp::generateCuts() - .

 - The base class DecompApp provides an interface for the user to define the application-specific components of their algorithm. - In order to develop an application, the user must derive the following methods/objects. - DecompApp::APPcreateModel().
 Define [A'',b''] and [A',b'] (optional). - TSP 1-Tree: [A'', b''] define the 2-matching constraints. - TSP 2-Match: [A'', b''] define trivial subtour constraints. - DecompApp::isUserFeasible().
-Does $x^$ define a feasible solution? - TSP: do we have a feasible tour? - DecompApp::APPsolveRelaxed().
-Provide a subroutine for $OPT(c, \mathcal{P}')$ . - This is optional as well, if [A', b'] is defined (it will call the built in IP solver, currently CBC). - TSP 1-Tree: provide a solver for 1-tree. - TSP 2-Match: provide a solver for 2-matching. - All other methods have appropriate defaults but are virtual and may be overridden. - DecompApp::APPheuristics() - DecompApp::generateInitVars() - DecompApp::generateCuts() - ٠..
+Does x^ define a feasible solution? - TSP: do we have a feasible tour? - DecompApp::APPsolveRelaxed().
+Provide a subroutine for $OPT(c, \mathcal{P}')$. - This is optional as well, if [A', b'] is defined (it will call the built in IP solver, currently CBC). - TSP 1-Tree: provide a solver for 1-tree. - TSP 2-Match: provide a solver for 2-matching. - All other methods have appropriate defaults but are virtual and may be overridden. - DecompApp::APPheuristics() - DecompApp::generateInitVars() - DecompApp::generateCuts() - a ..